NERVsystems/cotlib/README.md

 }
 out, _ := evt.ToXML()
 ```

+Note: the `groupOwner` attribute is mandatory for TAK chat messages.
+It must be
+present for schema validation to succeed when using the TAK chat format.

 Delivery or read receipts can be sent by populating `Detail.ChatReceipt` with
 the appropriate `Ack`, `ID`, and `MessageID` fields.